 Waterkeeper has several internship opportunities available at this time, and can always use a little extra help in the office with data entry and logistical work.
 Waterkeeper coordinates numerous programs that could not operate without the help of dedicated volunteers.
 If you want to give your time and skills to help Waterkeeper’s cause, there is always something you can do to help!

-You can make the difference in your community and your environment.
+You can make a difference in your community and your environment.
 It is everyone’s water, and we all have the right to enjoy its countless benefits in a healthy way.
 It is also our responsibility to keep it healthy–now is your chance to do your part.

 If you are interested in getting involved at Waterkeeper and have any questions, please do not hesitate to contact Wendy Paterson at 716-852-7483 extension 26 or by e-mail at email@example.com.